mirror-shades/react-chatbot/README.md

 # chatbot
-## use https://github.com/mirror-shades/chatbot for a better chatbot
+## outdated, use https://github.com/mirror-shades/chatbot for a better chatbot

 chatbot built with react